 Shortening the development cycles should be considered as new platform updates keep altering the development environment for these mobile apps.
 A mobile user design that can accommodate future additions would ensure the users can carry on with using the app with minimum need to re-learn the app’s design and navigation.

 User feedback on design and usage can help, but make sure you can differentiate from what they need vs. what they ask for.
 Observe the usage and user interactions with the mobile app and refine the design concept over time.
 This helps in creating an intuitive and smooth mobile app design that can deliver great user experience.
 Usability testing will ensure that users can perform the desired tasks efficiently.

 Rope in the UI designers early on during the strategy phase during mobile app development.
-Don’t treat design as added feature and try incorporating it once the development starts.
+Don’t treat design as an added feature and try incorporating it once the development starts.

-User Interaction is critical for the mobile application designers and developers to provide good interaction mechanism that can be achieved by handling multi modal inputs and laying out the information architecture.
+User Interaction is critical for the mobile application designers and developers to provide good interaction mechanism that can be achieved by handling multimodal inputs and laying out the information architecture.
 Creating a high-level information architecture should be done before creating low fidelity sketches and wireframes to ensure that all the requirements are captured.

-This information should allow developers to think about how the user would interact with the interface from a functional perspective, making sure that the mobile user interface designs that the designers create don’t just look at the aesthetics.
+This information should allow developers to think about how the user would interact with the interface from a functional perspective, making sure that the mobile user interfaces designs that the designers create don’t just look at the aesthetics.
 Functional use of the mobile application takes high priority along with a clean and simple UI.